avijitliberty/honeycomb/content/cheatsheets/aws/dynamodb.md

 ### Overview

+DynamoDB is Amazon’s NoSQL solution promising “performance at any scale”.
+It can be used as a key-value store or as a document store for billions of datasets if need be.

-DynamoDB is a serverless, fully managed NoSQL (non-relational) database service designed for Online Transactional Processing (**OLTP**) workloads.
+DynamoDB is serverless, fully managed NoSQL (non-relational) database service designed for Online Transactional Processing (**OLTP**) workloads.

 * Flexible Schema
 * JSON document or key-value data structures